eth-act/zkevm-book/src/trees/internal/security.md

 ### Targeting 128 Bits of Security
 Before proving becomes mandatory on Ethereum L1, zkEVM systems are expected to achieve at least **128 bits of security**.
 This level of assurance ensures that even powerful, well-resourced adversaries cannot forge proofs or compromise the integrity of the system.
 During the initial rollout—where proofs may be optional and value at risk is low—some projects may temporarily operate at lower thresholds (e.g., 100-bit security) to test APIs and proving infrastructure.
 But the target remains clear: 128-bit security is a requirement before mandatory proving can be considered safe.

 So what does 128-bit security mean?
-In cryptographic terms, it means that the best known attack would require an adversary to perform at least $2^{128}$ operations to succeed.
+In cryptographic terms, it means that any adversary's probability of successfully breaking the system per unit of time is bounded by $2^{-128}$.
+More formally, if an attacker has an advantage $\epsilon$ after spending time $t$ trying to break the system, then 128-bit security requires that $\epsilon / t \leq 2^{-128}$.
 This benchmark reflects what the cryptographic community considers a safe margin, even against nation-state level adversaries.

 To put this in context, [NIST’s guidelines on key management](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf) cite 128 bits as the minimum acceptable security level for long-term use, particularly for systems intended to remain secure beyond 2031.
 This standard underlies a wide range of protocols and systems, including AES-128, elliptic curve cryptography over 256-bit fields, TLS, IPsec, and others.

 For a concrete sense of what’s computationally feasible, consider Bitcoin mining.
 As of 2025, the most difficult known Bitcoin block ([Block 756951](https://blockchair.com/bitcoin/block/756951)) had a hash with 97 leading zero bits.
-Statistically, achieving such a result requires around $2^{97}$ SHA-256 evaluations.
+Statistically, achieving such a result requires around $2^{97}$ SHA-256 evaluations in expectation.
 This gives a tangible measure of the scale of effort possible with globally distributed hashpower.

 ## Measuring Bit Security in zkEVMs